-$(N){10}$ -GC-3' (N = A,T,C,G).
-Attempts to fully replicate the 5'-GCGC-(N)\{10}-GCGC-3' binding site from the array exhibited secondary structure formation when the respective amplicons were sequenced and separated by denaturing gel electrophoresis.
+Since our goal is to directly compare footprinting-derived $K_a$ values with CSI array-derived intensities, each plasmid binding site mimics the full ten base pair binding site from the array in addition to two flanking base pairs on either side of the binding site: 5'-GC-(N)10-GC-3' (N = A,T,C,G).
+Attempts to fully replicate the 5'-GCGC-(N)10-GCGC-3' binding site from the array exhibited secondary structure formation when the respective amplicons were sequenced and separated by denaturing gel electrophoresis.

-Quantitative DNase I Footprint Titrations: Affinity and Specificity Determination.
-Hairpin polyamides 1 and 2 were incubated each for 14 h with pKAM3 or pKAM4 prior to DNase I cleavage.
-These two polyamides were found to bind each of seven unique 10-base pair binding sites in the same rank-order, preferentially binding 5'-TTTTACGTAA-3' with affinities of $7.5 \times 10^9$ M-1 (1) and $4.5 \times 10^9$ M-1 (2) (Figure 3.6 and Table 3.1).
+Binding sites are boxed, labeled with their corresponding CSI array intensity ( $\times 10^3$ ), and numbered.
+A) pKAM3 is shown, in addition to a microarray schematic demonstrating the relationship between the plasmid and a selected microarray sequence.
+B) pKAM4.
+C) pJWP17 Hairpin polyamides 1 and 2 were incubated each for 14 h with pKAM3 or pKAM4 prior to DNase I cleavage.
+These two polyamides were found to bind each of seven unique ten-base pair binding sites in the same rank-order, preferentially binding 5'-TTTTACGTAA-3' with affinities of $7.5 \times 10^9$ M-1 (1) and $4.5 \times 10^9$ M-1 (2) (Table 3.1 and Figure 3.6).
 Replacing the flourescein dye on polyamide 1 with Cy3 (polyamide 2) introduced an energetic penalty that ranged from 1.5- to 10-fold, with the minimum penalty occurring at the two highest CSI intensity binding sites (Table 3.1).
 Polyamide 2 differentiated the highest and lowest affinity binding sites by 70-fold, slightly more than the 50-fold differentiation found for the fluorescein-labeled polyamide 1.